Skip to main content

 This powerful prayer imagines life in a refugee camp and demonstrates the tension between despair and hope in a vivid way.

-Immigrants are a Blessing Litany (Office of Social Justice)
+Immigrants are a Blessing Litany (Thrive)

 This prayer of thanksgiving emphasizes that immigrants are a blessing and so, together, we give thanks.